Clan Amir 03-10

 At 9:30 a.m.
 Saturday morning Gerry is at Far View, the Amir Clan residence, in the Young Children’s Playroom spending time with some of his children.
 His mother and the clan’s Great Mother are there as well.
 The door opens when an aunt shows a middle aged woman into the room along with two young women.
 They’re taken over to the Great Mother, and are introduced as Wayena Silverstein with her daughters, Juna and Meara.
 Distant cousins on their first visit to Far View.
 Wayena and her daughters were born in Berana.
-They’re here so her husband can seek assistance from the clan, because he’s a migrant and has no other family in the country.
-All the adults present are introduced to them.
+They’re here so her husband can seek assistance from the clan, because he’s a migrant and has no other family in the country they’re seeking help from her clan.
+All of the adults present are introduced to them.

 At 10:45 a.m.
-Gerry stands, gently saying, “Sorry, munchkins, I’ve an appointment to keep and I have to go.”
+Gerry stands while gently saying, “Sorry, munchkins, I’ve an appointment to keep and I have to go.”
 The children with him sigh.
 He turns to Meara, “Will you be staying the night, I’d like to take you out to dinner, if you are?”

 Wayena curtly answers, “No, we’re leaving after lunch.
 Anyway, Meara still has school and university to finish before she has time for an affair.
 I’ve already heard a lot about you, Casanova Gerry.”